Where to see White Rhino in Rwanda

 This species is reasonably docile and more tolerant than black rhino of vehicles.
 Guided walking trails also offer thrilling encounters and allow you to explore rhino terrain, with its rubbing posts, wallows, dung middens and other tell-tale signs.

-Based on our travellers experiences, these are the holidays which will give you the best chances of good white rhino sightings
+Based on our travellers' reports, these ideas for Rwanda safaris are likely to give the best white rhino sightings